leojuriolli7/t3-blog/README.md

 - [Next Themes](https://github.com/pacocoursey/next-themes) for easy dark mode support.
 - [auto-animate](https://auto-animate.formkit.com/) - automatic animations, [React Icons](https://react-icons.github.io/) - icons, [React Toastify](https://fkhadra.github.io/react-toastify/) - toasts.

+### Highlights - Improving the user experience
+- Used TanStack Query (formerly React Query) to implement [optimistic updates](https://tanstack.com/query/v4/docs/react/guides/optimistic-updates), allowing the UI to update without having to wait for a backend response, making for a blazing fast experience. - You can like/dislike posts and see the feedback immediately, or edit a post and see the edits applied instantaneously.
+- Implemented infinite scrolling with TanStack Query's `useInfiniteQuery`, tRPC and the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).